-Qutb Minar is a tall tower that rises 5 storeys and 73 meters in height.
+Qutb Minar is a tall tower that rises 5 stories and 73 meters in height.
 It starts with a diameter of 14.3 meters at the base and then reduces to 2.7 meters once you reach the peak of the tower.
 You can reach the top of the tower via a spiral staircase consisting of 379 steps.
 The design of this tower is said to have been based on the Minaret of Jam in Afghanistan.

 This tower was built in 1192 by Qutab Ud-Din-Aibak.
 However, it was his successor and son-in-law who saw through the completion of the building of this tower.
-It was damaged by a lighting in 1369 but the tower was reconstructed to add the damaged storey.
+It was damaged by a lighting in 1369 but the tower was reconstructed to add the damaged story.

 This mosque is one of the important structures that belong to the complex with the Qutb Minar and its Monuments.
 Many consider it as one of the most magnificent works in the world despite in its ruined state.
 The original mosque was constructed in 1139 AD and was finished in 1197 AD.
 There were subsequent additions to the mosque over the years.
 This mosque comes with an inner and outer courtyard.
 It is also known to be of historical importance in India.

 The Iron Pillar is another important component of the Qutb Minar and its Monuments UNESCO site.
 This is a 7-meter tall kirti stambha that was originally built as dhjava to Vishnu.
 It was King Chandra who ordered for it to be built in the 3rd to 4th century CE.

 Tomb of Iltutmish

 The Tomb of Iltutmish was constructed in 1235 AD.
 It is located near the Qutb Minar for the third ruler of the Delhi Sultanate – Shams ud-Din Iltutmish.
 The interior walls of the tomb are decorated with highly finished nament.